 Workplace & WhatsApp

-Workplace is a platform developed by Facebook for businesses to use to help communicate with employees and for employees to share updates, similar to Facebook, in a news feed style way.
+Workplace is a platform developed by Facebook for businesses to use to help communicate with employees and for employees to share resources, similar to Facebook, in a news feed style way.
 Workplace has a free version which works well or alternatively they have a premium paid version with more functions.
-Some businesses are also using WhatsApp to communicate to share important updates, job tasks and more light-hearted communication to help maintain morale.
+Some businesses are also using WhatsApp to communicate to share important resources, job tasks and more light-hearted communication to help maintain morale.
 However, it is worth noting that with all forms of communication, it’s important to have some guidelines in place to ensure employees use it appropriately in line with your usual communication protocols and guidelines.